The best hotels in Cameron Highlands

 Cameron Highlands Resort on Jalan Arcadia has the strongest combination of location and service in the Highlands.
 The spa, the Jim Thompson Bar, and the access to golf next door make it a full experience.
 At $185-249/night it's also the most approachable of the luxury tier.

-Cameron Highlands's best neighborhoods
+Cameron Highlands's best hotel regions

 Tanah Rata is where you want to be first. it's the beating heart of the Highlands with the best food, transport links, and walking access to tea estates.
 Brinchang and Ringlet have their moments, but they're secondary choices unless you're after something specific.